jasminequah/dna_archival_storage/README.md

 python3 sparse_experiments.py
 ```
 This generates and saves a figure showing the relationship between sparsity of a sparse tensor in Pytorch and the latency taken for sparse-dense matrix multiplication with that sparse tensor on both CPU and GPU (if available).

+## TODOs:
+* Implementation of Smith Waterman alignment has bug when aligning read sequence consisting of one base, eg: `GTTTGGACAATCTCGGCGTGTTCTATTCTCTGGCCCGAATCGAGTCTGCCTACTACCTCTCGGCTCCTTTGCATACCTCAGAGAACGACCCCTATCCCTG` and `C`.
+* Rather than using our implementation of Smith Waterman alignment, switch to using version implemented by parasail library.
+This performs alignment much faster by using vectorised operations.

+Also see [WIP branch](https://github.com/jasminequah/dna_archival_storage/tree/wip) for some WIP code which may be useful.